A layout should make sense — visually and mechanically.

 , for which you don't even need a dedicated control group because you can just use

-This means, — among many — can get away with 0 control groups and easily have a set up like this:
+This means, — among many — can get away with 0 control groups.

 or even like this: